ENGL 1100: Academic Writing

 Description

-This one-term composition course introduces students to different models of essay writing.
-It also trains students in the mechanics of writing (grammar), analysis of short prose, and research skills (including MLA documentation).
+This composition course introduces students to different genres of academic writing in a post-secondary context.
+It also trains students in critical thinking, the mechanics of writing, analysis of prose, and research and documentation skills.

 Year of study